cmwylie19/enterprise-admission-controller/README.md

 # Optimizing Kubernetes Operators and Admission Control with Pepr

 The format to run this workshop is phase by phase, moving on after each activity is complete.
 The markdown has a [corresponding repo](https://github.com/cmwylie19/enterprise-admission-controller.git) where each phase has a corresponding branch.
-If you ever get stuck you can peek at the repo.
+If you ever get stuck you can peek at the repo at the corresponding branch.

 ### TOC
 - [Background](#background)